dhis2/dhis2-docs/src/commonmark/en/content/user/additional-data-dimensions.md

 ACs and DCs are quite similar—they work in much the same way, are accessed through the same part of the maintenance interface, and exist in the same part of the database.
-The main difference between them is what they are connected to: a DC is attached to a data element.
-An AC, however, is attached to a data set.
+The main difference between them is what they are connected to.
+A DC is attached to a data element; however, an AC is attached to a data set.
 This means values for all DC options can be entered on the same data entry screen, whereas you must choose the AC option before you begin to enter data.